 - Status Quo Bias – as the name implies, this is a cognitive bias that explains the preference for the status quo, or the current state of affairs, over any change from the baseline.
 Changes from that baseline are perceived as a loss or a threat and are uncomfortable because they interrupt inertia.

-Because we avoid uncomfortable situations and don’t like to spend too much time doing hard thinking, our mind looks for shortcuts all the time, sometimes without our even consciously deciding to do so.
+Behavioral project management tells us because we avoid uncomfortable situations and don’t like to spend too much time doing hard thinking, our mind looks for shortcuts all the time, sometimes without our even consciously deciding to do so.
 Due to this, we also unconsciously seek routines as it lets our minds make cognitive processing easy and put those seemingly irrelevant pieces into the background and makes it part of the automatic system (System 1).

 The problem with routines is that although we may gain efficiencies, we may also be shutting off some of those senses that allow us to see things differently and potentially creatively.
 From this can come habituation and functional fixedness.

 In behavioral project management, there are a couple of steps that can be taken to help reduce habituation and functional fixedness (Status Quo Bias is too big of an issue to address in this article):